ohri-anurag/ASPMS/doc/Docs.md

 This button can be used to export the data that ASPMS holds currently.
 A new file will be created on the server, and a dialog will display the name of the file.

+Internet Explorer 11 will display a dialog asking you if you want to download the saved file to the machine.
+Click on Save Button to download it.

 *Change Password*

 This link can be clicked to change the existing password via the Change Password page.